visit austria, visit austria, banner

 Sukhumvit offers in with so many places and hotels, that it is difficult to oversee.
 However, here are some places that can do a little extra.

-Soi 18 is one of the cozy streets that can also be found in the neighborhood.
-Here we stayed in cozy Maitria Hotel, which is located a little down the street.
+Soi 18 is another of the cozy streets also found in the neighborhood.
+Here we lived on fine Maitria Hotel, which is located a little down the street.
 It is a 4 star boutique with large modern rooms, a fantastic roof terrace with pool and within easy walking distance of the Skytrain.

 Just like with restaurant Khao, we had also booked via here Socialgiver, so we knew that the chosen hotel makes an extra environmental effort.
 Socialgiver has a nice calculator, so you can see that we have also supported replanting, and not least the maintenance of as many as 240 trees, including in several of the parks around Sukhumvit.
 That is good opinion.